Ahmedaboujeeb/milestone1/README.md

 - Click on the logo to go back to "Home" page.
 - Click on the phone number to call directly from phone.
 - Sign Up form to fill in Name, Phone number, Email address and Comments then click Submit.
+- Click on "CLICK HERE TO JOIN US" in the footer to go to the sign up form.
+- Click on social media icons to visit the social media page.

 ## Technologies Used